United Airlines Flight 93: Passenger and crew phone calls

+Passenger Lauren Grandcolas called her husband twice, once before takeoff and once during the hijacking at 09:39:21.
+He missed both her calls.
+Grandcolas made 7 more calls in the next 4 minutes, then lent her phone to Marion Britton.

 Todd Beamer attempted to call his wife from row 32 at 09:43:48, but was routed to GTE phone operator Lisa D. Jefferson.
 Beamer told the operator the flight had been hijacked and that two people who he thought were the pilots were on the floor, dead or injured.
 He said one of the hijackers had a red belt with what looked to be a bomb strapped to his waist.
 When the hijackers veered the plane sharply south, Beamer briefly panicked, exclaiming, "We're going down!
 We're going down!"
 Linda Gronlund called her sister, Elsa Strong, at 09:46:05 and left her a message saying there were "men with a bomb".

 Flight attendant CeeCee Lyles called her husband at 09:47:57 and left him a message saying the plane had been hijacked.
 Marion Britton called her friend, Fred Fiumano, at 09:49:12.
 Fiumano recalled, "she said, 'We're gonna.
 They're gonna kill us, you know, We're gonna die.'
 And I told her, 'Don't worry, they hijacked the plane, they're gonna take you for a ride, you go to their country, and you come back.
 You stay there for vacation.'
 You don't know what to say – what are you gonna say?
 I kept on saying the same things, 'Be calm.'
 And she was crying and ... screaming and yelling."

 Flight attendant Sandra Bradshaw called her husband at 09:50:04 and told him she was heating water to throw at the hijackers.
-Passenger Lauren Grandcolas called her husband twice, once before takeoff and once during the hijacking.
-He missed both her calls.
-Although it was thought that Grandcolas lent her phone to Honor Elizabeth Wainio, it was later determined to be Britton.
-Wainio called her stepmother at 09:53:43 and concluded, four and a half minutes later, by saying, "I have to go.
+Honor Elizabeth Wainio called her stepmother at 09:53:43 and concluded, four and a half minutes later, by saying, "I have to go.
 They're breaking into the cockpit.
 I love you."
 Jarrah dialed in the VHF omnidirectional range (VOR) frequency for the VOR navigational aid at Reagan National Airport at 09:55:11 to direct the plane toward Washington, D.C.